OSINT: Foundations (Virtual Course)

 Open enrolment and in-house options available

 This course lays the foundations for effective open source research and investigations.
-You will learn how to identify and manage your information needs and to translate these into a rigorous collection plan.
-From there you will be shown how to automate the collection of intelligence from web and social media sources, thus allowing more time for reading and reflection.
-You will also be shown how to employ a broad range of search strategies to find the information you need, and how to organise this information to support analysis, pattern detection and insight generation.
-Finally, you will be given guidance on how to improve your security posture, protect your privacy and manage your digital footprint.
+You will learn how to identify and manage your intelligence needs and translate these into a rigorous collection plan.
+From there you will be shown how to automate the collection of intelligence from web and social media sources, and how to employ a broad range of search strategies to find the information you need.
+You will also be shown how to organise this information to support subsequent analytic tasks.
+Finally, you will be given guidance on how to improve your online security, protect your privacy and manage your digital footprint.

 The course will be delivered live over five, 3.5 hour sessions.
 There will be separate iterations of the course for Asian, European and North American audiences.
 Please select the start time (SGT, CET or EST) that suits you best.